All hogs raised for Hickory Nut Gap Meats (HNGM) must meet these standards:

 - Have met HNGM’s pork quality acceptance standards.

-- Have met HNGM’s responsible farming practice standards.
+- Have met HNGM’s regenerative farming practice standards.

-- Have been raised in accordance to Global Animal Partnership: Step 3 Outdoor Access
+- Have been raised in accordance to Global Animal Partnership: Step 4 Pasture Centered.

 In addition to or as an expansion of the above standards, all producers must adhere to the following list of HNGM Requirements: